Cool Red Gazpacho

 - 1 red bell pepper, seeded and diced

 - 1 tablespoon olive oil

 - 1 1⁄2 cups tomato or V8 juice

 - 1 teaspoon fresh dill or 1 tablespoon fresh cilantro or basil leaves

 - Put the diced cucumbers, tomato, onion, bell pepper, and garlic into the mixing bowl and mix them together with the spoon or fork.

 - Put half the gazpacho mixture into the processor fitted with the steel blade and put the top on tightly. (if you don't have a food processor, you can mash everything together with a fork or potato masher.)

 - Press the "pulse" button on the processor 2 or 3 times, or until all the ingredients are chopped up even more, but not so much that you make the mixture smooth.

-- With the help of your adult, remove the top of the food processor (be careful of the blade) and pour the mixture back onto the bowl.
+- Remove the top of the food processor (be careful of the blade) and pour the mixture back onto the bowl.
 Carefully put the blade in the sink.

 - Cover and refrigerate at least 2 hours and up to overnight.